-ADVANCE Inform future designs and push industry forward BENCHMARK Refine project specific targets Firmwide Process By performing this consistent calculation process on each project, mechanisms for tracking carbon performance can be implemented, allowing embodied carbon benchmarks and targets to be defined and provided to design teams, as well as ensuring future projects are informed of carbon performance on past projects.
-Education Over the past year, we have aimed to provide educational opportunities to our design teams to ensure all team members have a clear understanding of how to calculate embodied carbon as well as what LCA modules are currently our focus for these calculations.
+Firmwide Process By performing this consistent calculation process on each project, mechanisms for tracking carbon performance can be implemented, allowing embodied carbon benchmarks and targets to be defined and provided to design teams, as well as ensuring future projects are informed of carbon performance on past projects.
+Education Over the past year, we have aimed to provide educational opportunities to our design teams to ensure all team members have a clear understanding of how to calculate embodied carbon as well as which LCA modules are currently our focus for these calculations.
 These have taken the form of in-person sessions and firmwide webinars to present potential workflows and standard assumptions in order to ensure a consistent approach is being used.
 The below lists identify some of the lessons we've learned, accomplishments we've achieved, and new goals for the upcoming year as they relate to the educational platform of our ECAP.
-Lessons Learned - Designers still do not have a strong association with target embodied carbon performance or what should be the order of magnitude target for a given project.
-In the same way designers are comfortable estimating material quantities based on system type, they should be comfortable estimating embodied carbon targets. - As Carbon Budgets are being implemented into specifications, we need to work with contractors to educate them on what these budgets entail, how to document the performance of their proposed material selection, and what techniques can be implemented to reduce embodied carbon and still achieve material performance targets.
-Accomplishments Provided a simple diagram of which components belong to the foundation, substructure and superstructure systems for use by the design teams.
-Additionally we have provided our design teasm with industry average carbon factors for standard structural materials to give designers a basis for understanding carbon perfoamance of different. • Over the past year, we have given nine presentations to our structural engineering group and the larger firm focused on sustainability and embodied carbon reduction.
-January, 2023: London Office presents on need for adaptive reuse Spring, 2023: External presenter discussing the direct reuse of structural steel during deconstruction March, 2023: External SEAoNY Presentation, Sustainable Concrete & Spec writing June, 2023: AISC Webinar - Sustainability/Supply Chain of Structural Steel Summer, 2023: The Concrete Centre's Sustainability Series Autumn, 2023: Internal presentation, SOM Greenbox: Environmental Analysis tool Winter 2023: LETI Whole Life Carbon webinar series Winter, 2023: NCSEA - Sustainability Webinar Series Start, 2024: Embodied Carbon calculation tool tutorial At least one representative from SOM has been attending quarterly external education programs provided by SE 2050, Carbon Leadership Forum (CLF), or other embodied carbon resources Previous Year Goals - Compile reports of research as educational documents for our design teams.
+Lessons Learned - Designers are becoming more comfortable with embodied carbon targets, but more rules of thumb benchmarks are needed to make sure targets become second nature. - As Carbon Budgets are being implemented into specifications, we need to work with contractors to educate them on what these budgets entail, how to document the performance of their proposed material selection, and what techniques can be implemented to reduce embodied carbon and still achieve material performance targets.
+Accomplishments - Provided a simple diagram of which components belong to the foundation, substructure and superstructure systems for use by the design teams.
+Additionally, we have provided our design teams with industry average carbon factors for standard structural materials to give designers a basis for understanding carbon performance of different materials. - Over the past year, we have given six presentations to our structural engineering group and the larger firm focused on sustainability and embodied carbon reduction.
+January, 2024: External presenter on OPC technologies with low to carbon-negative emissions and silica byproducts for use in concrete mixes February, 2024: External presenter on engineered wood products including MPP March/June, 2024: External presenter on low-carbon concrete strategies and implementation on projects September, 2024: Leadership in Low Carbon Webinar series on ACI 323 September, 2024: External presenter from Nucor, North Americas largest steel manufacturer and recycler discussing sustanable manufacturing practices and responsible material sourcing September, 2024: Internal presentation and participation in HESTIA Program which aims to eliminate embodied emissions and transform the built environment into a network of net carbon storage structures through the use of atmospheric carbon dioxide in the production process Start, 2025: EA Tool SOM internal training of AIA 2030 reporting and Emboded Carbon calculation tool tutorial At least one representative from SOM has been attending quarterly external education programs provided by SE 2050, Carbon Leadership Forum (CLF), or other embodied carbon resources Previous Year Goals - Compile reports of research as educational documents for our design teams.
 STATUS: IN-PROGRESS - Establish a mandatory internal carbon performance review at each office to ensure targets are being met and reduction strategies are implemented.
 STATUS: COMPLETE - An Embodied Carbon lecture taught annually by SOM engineers in the curriculum at a top academic institution.
-STATUS: COMPLETE New Year Goals - Create cheat sheets for designers which summarize carbon factors, benchmark formulas and target reduction strategies. - Set up an educational series during which design teams can share their experience with contractor in implementing carbon budgets on projects.
+STATUS: COMPLETE - Create cheat sheets for designers which summarize carbon factors, benchmark formulas and target reduction strategies.
+STATUS: IN-PROGRESS - Set up an educational series during which design teams can share their experience with contractor in implementing carbon budgets on projects.
+STATUS: IN-PROGRESS New Year Goals - Provide educational seminar on how to discuss EPD's with contractors for the first time - Educate all design teams on tools for estimating early phase quantity targets for various building typologies.